edbertestevez/rn-weather-app/README.md

 # RN Weather App

 This application was built with bare react native and typescript for a coding challenge.
-  - Currently developed for Android only
+  - Currently developed for Android only.
+  - iOS - no tools available.
+  - Web - currently have issues with babel configurations.

 ### Portrait
 <img src="screenshots/portrait.png" height="500px"/>